trueheart78/trueheart78.com/_posts/2021-01-27-know-when-pushing-to-main.md

 - personal
 ---

-**Update:** See [Know When Pushing to Main][main] for a more up-to-date solution.

-I previously blogged about a way how to [Know When Pushing to Master][know when pushing to master].
+I previously blogged twice about a way how to [Know When Pushing to Master (Redux)][know when pushing to master redux].
-It was amazingly helpful, but I wanted it to work with stock `git` commands, not just custom aliases I would define for myself.
-I wanted it to work with _any_ potential alias.

-And it does.
+Since then, tech is in the process of moving away from the term `master` and, for git, moving towards calling the primary branch `main`.

+A reminder that this works with _any_ potential alias.

 I decided to create a new shell function, `git()`, that will be called instead of `git` (_Note: this does not require uninstalling git, or any other change to it_).
 I then hand that off to my shorthand function, `g()`, which performs some parsing to detect which branch you are pushing to (_if you are pushing_).

-The first version would check to see if any extra arguments were passed, and if so, it would check to see if `push` was the primary one, and then it would check the current branch for `master`, so it could prompt you for confirmation (if required).
-If it was not `push`, it would execute whichever git-based command you had typed.
+This versions checks to see if you are pushing, and if so, which branch you may be on.
+If you are on either the `main` or `master` branch, it prompts for confirmation.
+If you are not pushing, it executes whichever git-based command you had typed.
 If only `git()` or `g()` was called, without commands, it would execute `git status`.